Fitness, by Laura Newc

 Vagueness is the Achilles heel of many a fitness resolution. “‘Get fit’ doesn’t cut it,” Stephen

 Graef, Ph.D., a sports psychologist at The Ohio State University Wexner Medical Center, tells SELF.
-Without a clear-cut plan for how you’ll get from point A to point B, your ability to achieve your resolution will be seriously diminished.
+Without a clear-cut plan for getting from point A to point B, your ability to achieve your resolution will be seriously diminished.

 Instead of focusing on the final outcome, emphasize the behaviors that will help you achieve it, says Graef.
 Break down your resolution into concrete habits that can be incorporated into your schedule on a consistent basis, such as running for 20 minutes every other day or going to a local yoga class twice a week.